U.S. judge named to U.N. panel on Gaza conflict

 The new panel is due to make its first report by next March.

-It is meant to look into the behavior of both Israel and of Hamas, the Islamist movement that controls Gaza and calls in its founding constitution for the destruction of the Jewish state.
+It is meant to look into the behaviour of both Israel and of Hamas, the Islamist movement that controls Gaza and calls in its founding constitution for the destruction of the Jewish state.

 Hamas has welcomed the appointment of Schabas, who lives in Britain and teaches international law at Middlesex University.